-Light emitting Diode, or LED, is a semiconductor source of light which emits a particular light colour while passing current through it.
-Colour of light depends on semiconductor doping.
+Light emitting diode, or LED, is a semiconductor source of light that emits a particular light colour while passing a current through it.
+The Colour of light depends on semiconductor doping.
 LED is a specified type of diode.
-It allows current in forward direction but blocks in reverse direction.
+It allows current in the forwarding direction but blocks in the reverse direction.

-LED is most visible type Diode and can be seen in almost every electronics devices, like TV, & segment, or any type of display devices.
+LED is the most visible type of Diode and can be seen in almost every electronic device, like TV, & segment, or any type of display device.

-LED is designed to emit light and it is made from a very thin layer of doped semiconder material and colour of light depends on the semiconductor.
+LED is designed to emit light and it is made from a very thin layer of doped semiconductor material and the colour of the light depends on the semiconductor.
 So, when it is biased, emits a wavelength of the particular spectrum.

 - Forward voltage supply: 3 to 3.6V

 - Zener reverse voltage: 5.2V